-Statement No. 142 also requires goodwill and intangible assets with indefinite lives to be assessed annually for impairment.
+Statement No. 142 also requires goodwill to be assessed annually for impairment.
 These assessments involve management's estimates of future cash flows, market trends and other factors.
 If goodwill is determined to be impaired, a loss is recorded in accordance with Statement No. 142.
+At December 31, 2002, the Partnership had \$260.7 million of goodwill.
 Intangible assets with finite lives must be assessed for impairment whenever changes in circumstances indicate that the assets may be impaired.
 Similar to goodwill, the assessment for impairment requires estimates of future cash flows related to the intangible asset.
 To the extent the carrying value of the assets exceeds it future cash flows, an impairment loss is recorded based on the fair value of the asset.